for Youth and Schools

 The Flight of the Hummingbird is 45 minutes in length and features four singers and a small ensemble.
 The production is suitable for students in Kindergarten through Grade 9 and is accompanied by a study guide aligned with the First People’s Principles of Learning and the BC curriculum.

-For Vancouver Island and Gulf Islands
+Inquiries for Vancouver Island and Gulf Islands

 Box Office Manager